What is the Preferred Tenant Program?

 How do I sign up for the Preferred Tenant Program?

-You can either sign up in the Neighborhood Housing Office (Union Room WG85) or click the button below.
+You can either sign up in the Neighborhood Housing Office (Union Room WG85) or click here to sign up online.
 Note that you do not have to sign up to attend, but signing up allows you to receive a reminder and it allows us to better accommodate audience needs.